anujvajha/DSA_CPP/README.md

 # C++ DSA

-This repo contains theory, practice problems from leetcode, algorithms and STL examples for learning Data Structures & Algorithms in C++.
+This repository contains theory, practice problems from leetcode, algorithms and STL examples for learning Data Structures & Algorithms in C++.
 Perfect for practicing DSA and improving competitive programming skills.